BSBSUS211 Participate in sustainable work practices

 seek opportunities to improve sustainable work practices

 While the natural environment provides us with resources, it is [sadly] also a dumping ground for waste and resources that we no longer require.
 Our use and misuse of the world’s resources has a negative impact on the health of the natural environment and our own quality of life.
-So sustainable work practices mean that economic development must be ecologically viable now and into the future; taking care to lesson our impact on the environment.
+So sustainable work practices mean that economic development must be ecologically viable now and into the future; taking care to lessen our impact on the environment.

 What is a Carbon Footprint?